jacobguenther/RecoilOceanWaves/README.md

 	* For Zero-K in Steam `right-click Zero-K->Properties->Installed Files->Browse`
 * Navigate to LuaUI/Widgets
 	* If the Widgets folder does not exist then create it(Note the capital W)
-* Download the zip of this repository and put the contents of the zip archive in the Widgets folder
+* Download the zip of this repository and extract the contents of the zip archive into the Widgets folder

   The layout should look like

   ```
+  └── LuaUI
-  └── LuaUI/Widgets
+      └── Widgets
           └── ocean_waves
               ├── ocean_waves.lua
               ├── ocean_waves_menu.lua
               ├── shaders
               ├── ui
               └── utilites
   ```

 * In game you can enable this widget by pressing f11(Zero-K alt+F11)
-	* Then either by searching for OceanWaves or scrolling to the bottom, select OceanWaves
+	* Then either by searching for Ocean Waves or scrolling to the bottom, select Ocean Waves

 ## TextCommands
 All text commands take the form `/oceanwaves COMMAND PARAMETERS`

+All parameters are seperated by whitespace

 ### Commands
 * `setwatercolor r g b a?`
 * `setwateralpha a`